Are you ready to paint a Kandinsky-inspired artwork?

 - Slow Dry Retarder (type of medium)

-- Soft Gel Semi Glass Medium (for certain finish once it dries up)
+- Soft Gel Semi Glass Medium

 - Colours: Quinacridone Red, Mars Black, Ultramarine Blue (Red Shade), Yellow Light Hansa, Mixing White, Parchment, Emerald Green, Naples Yellow Hue

 Choose your inspiration, a few photographs may work best.
 Sui chose some photographs of South Korea, where she grew up, which represented a time of change and excitement in her life.